-A Time-period is defined by a start and end date and time.
-Up to one hundred Time-periods can be defined.
-A Time-period can be a once-off event, or can be set to repeat on a weekly or annual basis.
+A time period is defined by a start and end date and time.
+Up to 100 time periods can be defined.
+A time period can be a once off event, or can be set to repeat on a weekly or annual basis.
 The weekly repeat can be chosen to occur on every day of the week, weekdays only, weekends only, or any specific day.
 The minimum duration of a time period is one minute.
-Once-off Time-period have the highest precedence, followed by annual and then weekly.
-When appropriate, a "Tp" icon will appear on the display to indicate that a Time-period is active.
+Once off time periods have the highest precedence, followed by annual and then weekly.
+When appropriate, a "Tp" icon will appear on the display to indicate that a time period is active.

-Autoactivations (Auto function)
+· Autoactivations (Auto function)

-The following controller inputs can be set to activate automatically during a Time-period:
+The following controller inputs can be set to activate automatically during a time period:

-- Free-exit (FRX)
+- · Free-exit (FRX)

-- Pedestrian opening (Ped)
+- · Pedestrian opening (Ped)

-- Holiday Lockout (Lck)
+- · Holiday Lockout (Lck)

 - Closing beam (IRBC)

-- Courtesy light control (Aux)
+- · Courtesy light control (Aux)